“My secret is practice”

 ~ David Beckham

-Jonty started his speech by saying “practice doesn’t make perfect, it’s the ‘right’ practice that make you perfect.
-We both had a great time delivering our speeches, and that is when I had an inspiration of writing this blog.
+Jonty started his speech by saying “practice doesn’t make perfect, it’s the ‘right’ practice that makes you perfect.
+We both had a great time delivering our speeches, and that is when I had an inspiration for writing this blog.

 So what is practice?

 In layman’s terms, practice means doing something repeatedly unless it becomes a reflex action.
 You get so used to doing that thing that when it comes the time to do it at a competitive level or at a professional level, you can do it without thinking.

 In the physical sense, practice builds you the needed muscles.
 For example, a boxer punches the punching bag thousands of times daily.
 It builds those muscles in his arms, shoulders, and chest so that when he has to punch his opponent, the muscles are already used to punching with great force.

 There is an old saying that “practice makes a man perfect”.
 Now, perfection may have different meanings for different people, what this statement means is, practice continuously improves you.
 If you repeatedly do the same thing, two things happen: you keep on improving, one, and two, it trains your subconscious.

 Training your subconscious is very important.
 If your subconscious is not trained to perform a particular task, you have to make a conscious effort and when you make a conscious effort, more physical and mental resources are used causing delays and performance lag